 In Firefox, you can press 【▤ Menu c】 to copy, and 【▤ Menu p】 to paste.
 Also works in terminal and most other apps.

 In desktop (file manager), you can press 【▤ Menu r】 to rename, 【▤ Menu d】 to delete, 【▤ Menu p】 to show info/properties, etc.

-this is particularly nice when your keyboard has a nice positioned ▤ Menu key.
-For me, on the Truly Ergonomic Keyboard, that's the left space bar.
+This is particularly nice when your keyboard has a nice positioned ▤ Menu key.

-or, you can make your Caps Lock to be the ▤ Menu key.
+You can make the Caps Lock to be the ▤ Menu key.

 xmodmap. 〔➤ Linux: xmodmap Tutorial ⌨〕.

 - On Mac OS X, use “PCKeyboardHack”. 〔➤ Mac Keyboard Software Guide ⌨〕.

 - On Microsoft Windows, use AutoHotkey. 〔➤ AutoHotkey Useful Scripts〕

 When you buy a keyboard, never get one that has Fn key in place of ▤ Menu key.
 Because, the Fn key is hardwired, you cannot remap in OS.
 If you don't like its preset multimedia functions, it becomes a useless key on one of the most important spot.
 Like, a dead horse squatting in front yard.